Expungement Lawyer Fort Worth, Texas

 How to Get an Arrest Removed From Your Record

 Obtaining a “not guilty” verdict from a trial is a major relief, and while the worst is over, you still have one more step to take before you can put this incident behind you.
 Even if your case is dismissed or you are found "not guilty", the record of your arrest is not removed from your criminal record.
-While the record does include the outcome of your trial, and whether or not the case was dismissed, many potential employers, home renters, or other people who can submit a background check on you may only focus on the fact that you were arrested, without reading further into it.
+While the record does include the outcome of your trial, and whether or not the case was dismissed, many Fort Worth employers, home renters, or other people who can submit a background check on you may only focus on the fact that you were arrested, without reading further into it.

-I understand how important it is to have your criminal record sealed or expunged to protect your future and allow you to live a normal life.
-Thankfully, as a Fort Worth expungement attorney, I may be able to help you remove this incident from your record so that it never again gets in the way.
-Call me to see if your case qualifies for expunction.
+The Law Office of Paul Previte understands how important it is to have your criminal record sealed or expunged to protect your future and allow you to live a normal life.
+Thankfully, as a Fort Worth expungement attorney, attorney Previte may be able to help you remove this incident from your record so that it never again gets in the way.

 Want to learn more about expungement in North Texas?
 Schedule a consultation with our defense attorney to clear you name and your future.